 Typically, the cover on the pressure switch is just a single captive screw at one end of the cover. the cover just flips off when that is fully loosened.

-I notice two different versions of the switch on two alleged “Alton AT01204-6”.
+I notice two different versions of the switch on two alleged Alton air compressor parts “Alton AT01204-6”.

-I have since discovered the pressure switch is bad and needs replaced on this Alton air compressor.
-Does anyone know if there is anywhere online that sells Alton compressor parts.
+I have since discovered that Alton air compressor parts are bad.
+The pressure switch needs to be replaced on this Alton air compressor.
+Does anyone know if there is anywhere online that sells Alton compressor parts?
 I haven’t found anywhere else but Alton Industries to date.

 Dave, likely you won’t need an OEM pressure switch, but I don’t know for sure, as I do not know the one that is on your compressor now.

-The following is info I found stamped into the outside of the pressure switch cover.
+The following is the info I found stamped into the outside of the pressure switch cover.

 PSI max 180

-There is a dial stamped on the inside top of the cover but I do not know what if any significane the numbers are.
-There is an arrow with a one on one side and a zero on the other side ant the arrow point is towards a number 8.
+There is a dial stamped on the inside top of the cover but I do not know what, if any, the significance, of the numbers are.
+There is an arrow with a one on one side and a zero on the other side and the arrow point is towards the number 8.

-There appear to be 4 small bolts that fasten the switch to the housing, there is a red on off button on top with a single screw on top to hold the switch cover onto the switch assembly.
-There are of course two sets of white and black wires cominto and going out from the switch and this operates on 110V current.
+There appear to be 4 small bolts that fasten the switch to the housing, there is a red on-off button on top with a single screw on top to hold the switch cover onto the switch assembly.
+There are of course two sets of white and black wires coming and going out from the switch and this operates on 110V current.

 Is there any other info I need to be able to identify and locate the correct pressure switch, or to see if an aftermarket switch will fit and work properly for this compressor?